amm1746/Wildfire-Relief/docs/DesignDoc.md

 ## Ongoing Rationale
 >_**[Sprint 1, 2, 3 & 4]** Throughout the project, provide a time stamp **(yyyy/mm/dd): Sprint # and description** of any _**mayor**_ team decisions or design milestones/changes and corresponding justification._
+> 2025/03/03: Sprint 2, implemented basic login system where user can log in as either a U-Fund Manager or a Helper.